DS-100/DS-100.github.io/fa21faq.md

 ---
 **Q. I would like to make a class-wide announcement about my project/group/initiative/etc.**

-**A.** We only allow posts made on Piazza and you must make it yourself, we do not make posts on your behalf.
-These are our guidelines for Piazza posts from student groups - they must be text-only posts (no videos) where the announcement:
+**A.** For a post to be accepted, the announced activity must fall into one of the following categories:

-1. Has to do with teaching or tutoring in a non-commercial setting, or
+1. Related to teaching or tutoring on topics specific to this course and strictly non-commercial (e.g. a tutoring/support group for a specific demographic by a campus-approved organization), OR
-2. is directly related to the material in the course, or
+1. Recruitment of students to help with the public good in a non-financial way (no solicitations for donations!), in a context explicitly connected to the topics of the course, and as part of a campus-approved organization (no recruiting by external entities, even if non-profits).

-3. is seeking to recruit students to help with the public good in a non-financial way (no solicitations for donations!), and in a context explicitly connected to their work in the course.
+Posts that meet these criteria must be short, text-only (no videos), and must be sent for prior approval to the teaching staff at data100.instructors@berkeley.edu with all contact information for further follow-up.
+If approved, they wil be posted on Piazza in a special category titled "External Announcements".

 ---
 **Q. Who do I contact if I have further questions, how do I email the instruction team?**